hahey/config/README.md

 # An automatic environment setting script with dotfiles

+The goal of this scripts is to setup my personal setting for a new laptop or a desktop as automatically as possible after install debian after formatting.
+The current version is more optimized for debian-bullseye - for example you need to twick `/etc/apt/source.list` for the packages like `polybar`.

 ### Customization

 - `apt.list` contains the list of package names that you prefer and want to install.
 The files that ends with `*.deb` will be downloaded while running the script.
 - `ml_requirements.list` contains the list of python3 packages that will be installed when you run the `mkplay` command in `zsh`.
 The `mkplay` command is for creating one time use virtual environment for testing Jupyter notebook or some data science prototype.
-- This repository also contains my customized dotfiles for vim (neovim), conky, zsh, konsole (yakuake).
+- This repository also contains my customized dotfiles for vim (neovim), conky, zsh, konsole (yakuake), i3 window manager, polybar, and autokey.
 You can switch those files with yours.

 ### Running the script